-Located in the northern region of Rajasthan amidst Thar Desert, Bikaner is a "cultural paradise and a traveler's haven".
-Bikaner with its magnificence in architecture, art and culture is filled with color, festivity and cultural treat.
-The city will mesmerize you with the camels strolling on the beautiful sand dunes, its ancient palaces and forts.
-Rightly called as one of the three great desert kingdoms of Rajasthan, the dazzling city boasts of a quaint charm, opulent havelis and depicts a proud bygone era of the Rajputs.
+Located in the northern region of Rajasthan amidst the Thar Desert, Bikaner is a "cultural paradise and a traveler's haven".
+Bikaner with its magnificence in architecture, art, and culture, is filled with color, festivity, and cultural treats.
+The city will mesmerize you with the camels strolling on the beautiful sand dunes, its ancient palaces, and forts.
+Rightly called as one of the three great desert kingdoms of Rajasthan, the dazzling city boasts of a quaint charm, and opulent Havelis, which depict a proud bygone era of the Rajputs.

 The Junagarh Fort of Bikaner is a magnificent structure around which the city of Bikaner grew up.
 The foundation of the Junagarh fort was laid down in 1478 CE by Rao Bikaji.
 However, it existed just as a stone fort then.
 The present grand structure was inaugurated on February 17th, 1589.

-National Research Centre On Camel is another important and renowned attraction of Bikaner.
-It is open for tourists during afternoon.
+National Research Centre on Camel is another important and renowned attraction of Bikaner.
+It is open to tourists during the afternoon.
 Tourists can see the camel of different breeds and their behavior.
-Special attraction of the centre is Camel milk parlour and you can have unique value added camel milk products like ice-cream, hot and cold beverages.
-There are many shops within the premises too.
+The special attraction of the center is the Camel milk parlor and you can have unique value-added camel milk products like ice cream, and hot and cold beverages.
+There are many shops on the premises too.

 - Junagarh Fort